YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

-# Your Waifu is SHIP's opinionated & extra-biased Unit Guide (WARNING!
-THE GUIDE WILL SOON CHANGE ITS NAME, AND BECAUSE OF THE WAY GITHUB WORKS, THE LINK WILL CHANGE AS WELL.
-BOOKMARK THE REPOSITORY, ie. THE LINK YOU USED TO COME IN HERE!)
+# Your Waifu is SHIP's opinionated & extra-biased Unit Guide (WEHRABOO 3: THE REVENGEANCE EDITION)

 ## _VERY IMPORTANT OPENING NOTE_
 Azur Lane is a special little gem of a game.
 In a mobile market saturated by predatory, thinly disguised gambling simulators posing as RPGs, where the only valid choice is the rarest, most expensive, most lootboxable one, Azur Lane bucks the trend by having ALL of its units entirely viable for all content, given proper gear and care.